playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 ![A chart showing the microsyntax rules all-together.
 Rules explained below](./microsyntax_main.svg "Microsyntax combined chart")

-- The start to any structural directive call is *the `*` reserved token* (a token, in this case, is just a symbol marked to do something).
+- The start to any structural directive call is **the `*` reserved token** (a token, in this case, is just a symbol marked to do something).
 This just marks the directive call to be handled as a structural directive.

-- Then, you have the *the `selector` value* of the directive iteslf (which acts as a prefix to the inputs)
+- Then, you have the **the `selector` value** of the directive iteslf (which acts as a prefix to the inputs)

-- You bind to the selector as you would any other input using *`=“`* tokens
+- You bind to the selector as you would any other input using **`="`** tokens

 The contents of the input itself is where the microsyntax goes.